-We know that you might be looking for the latest information on visiting Orkney as you begin to plan any potential holidays in 2020.
+We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 We’ll do our best to keep this information as up-to-date as possible, but do please remember to check travel, accommodation and touring provider websites and social media for more information.